Bealby/lisa-fairfield/README.md

 - “To have an online presence so that casting directors, producers and directors who are interested can learn more about you.”

+A graph below illustrates features to implement, valued with importance against viability:

 ![viabilty-importance-graph](/assets/readme/viability-importance.png/)</div>